choccymilku/choccyweb/README.md

 CONFIGS WITH "⚠️" MUST HAVE AN INPUT, OTHERWISE IT WONT WORK

 # notes
 note this is currently work in progress, more info on how to host this will be made soon

 # what you can and can't do
 you're free to do anything with this, modify, change or something, just credit me and we'll both be fine.

+a full web editor for this thing? maybe..